tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/03_Process_raw_reads.md

 <br>
 Answer: GC content and Adapters</details>

-## Trim adapters and low quality read ends with Trim Galore!
+### Trim adapters and low quality read ends with Trim Galore!
 - In the **Tools** panel search bar, type **Trim Galore!**
 - Select **Trim Galore!** under **FASTQ Quality Control**
 - Under **Reads in FASTQ format** click the <img src="../img/download.png" width="15"> and select **chang_2011**
 - Scroll down and click **Execute**.
-- The result will be a single collection titled **Trim Galore! on collection 12: trimmed reads**.Next, we’llrerun FastQC in order to see how the trimming performed
+- The result will be a single collection titled **Trim Galore! on collection 12: trimmed reads**.
+Next, we’ll rerun FastQC in order to see how the trimming performed

-## Rerun FastQC and MultiQC
+### Rerun FastQC and MultiQC
-- Follow the steps in 5 and 6 above, except select the trimmed reads generated in step 7as the input to **FastQC**
+- Follow the steps for **Run FastQC** and **Aggregate QC data with MultiQC** above, except select the trimmed reads generated in the previous step as the input to **FastQC**

 <details>
 <summary><b>Question 4: Were any reads completely removed from the samples?</b></summary>